technology-toolbox/website/content/blog/jjameson/2009/05/28/be-careful-using-publishingweb-getpageslistname.md

 ---
-title: "Be Careful Using PublishingWeb.GetPagesListName()"
+title: Be Careful Using PublishingWeb.GetPagesListName()
 date: 2009-05-28T08:52:00-06:00
 excerpt:
   "A couple of years ago when we began evaluating Language Packs for Microsoft